MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/bringup/system-and-device-firmware-updates-via-a-firmware-driver-package.md

 ---
-title: System and Device Firmware Updates via a Firmware Driver Package
+title: System and Device Firmware Updates Via a Firmware Driver Package
 description: Describes deploying a firmware update using a firmware driver package. ms.date: 03/23/2023
 ---